alastairlundy/DotPrimitives/README.md

 ## License
-AlastairLundy.DotPrimitives is licensed under the MPL 2.0 license.
+AlastairLundy.DotPrimitives is licensed under the MIT license.

 See ``LICENSE.txt`` for more information.